eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 }
 ```

-The Class2Table rule transforms a Class of the OO model into a Table in the DB model and sets the name of the table to be the same as the name of the class.
-Rule Atribute2Column transforms an Attribute from the OO model into a column in the DB model.
+The `Class2Table` rule transforms a `Class` of the OO model into a `Table` in the DB model and sets the name of the table to be the same as the name of the class.
+Rule `Atribute2Column` transforms an `Attribute` from the OO model into a `Column` in the DB model.
 Except for setting its name (line 12), it also needs to define that the column belongs to the table which corresponds to the class that defines the source attribute.
-The commented-out assignment statement of line 13 cannot be used for this purpose since it would illegaly attempt to assign the owningTable feature of the column to a model element of an inappropriate type (OO!Class).
-However, the special assignment operator in the task-specific language implements the semantics discussed in Section [\[sec:Design.ETL.SpecialAssignmentOperator\]](#sec:Design.ETL.SpecialAssignmentOperator){reference-type="ref"reference="sec:Design.ETL.SpecialAssignmentOperator"}, and thus in line 14 it assigns to the owningTable feature not the class that owns the attribute but its corresponding table (calculated using the Class2Table rule) in the DB model.
+The commented-out assignment statement of line 13 cannot be used for this purpose since it would illegaly attempt to assign the owningTable feature of the column to a model element of an inappropriate type (`OO!Class`).
+However, the special assignment operator in ETL has [language-specific semantics](../etl/#overriding-the-semantics-of-the-eol-specialassignmentoperator), and thus in line 14 it assigns to the `owningTable` feature not the class that owns the attribute but its corresponding table (calculated using the `Class2Table` rule) in the DB model.

 ### If Statement